ryanbalieiro/vue-landing-page-template/README.md

 ## Quick Customization

 ### 1. Content Customization
-The content of the application, encompassing text and images, is conveniently located within the `public/` directory.
-Inside the `public/` folder, you'll find:
+The content of the application, encompassing text and images, is located within the `public/` directory.
+Inside the directory, you'll find:

 - `/data/general.json` ➔ A JSON file that contains the core information about the application.
 - `/data/sections.json` ➔ A JSON file that holds the content for each individual section.